Birds of Tommy Thompson Park

 In 2007, Toronto and Region Conservation embarked on a process to investigate the need for cormorant management at TTP.
 TRCA established an advisory group of stakeholders and experts to review the status of the TTP cormorant colony and provide recommendations on possible management approaches.
 TRCA also consulted with the public at a meeting held in April 2008 and at the annual TTP Spring Bird Festival in May 2008.
 Background information and meeting notes can be found below.

-A remote webcam was placed on the outskirt of the Peninsula B Double-crested Cormorant Ground Nest Colony for the duration of the 2013 breeding season.
+A remote webcam was placed on the outskirt of the Peninsula B Double-crested Cormorant Ground Nest Colony for the duration of the 2012 breeding season.
 The following is a 23 photo summary showing highlights from March to August.
 View the Tommy Thompson Park ground nest colony.

 The goal of management strategy is to achieve a balance between the continued existence of a healthy, thriving cormorant colony and the other ecological, educational, scientific and recreational values of Tommy Thompson Park.
 Management techniques being considered include: do nothing, deterrence, ground nest enhancements and site restoration.
 TRCA is not considering lethal culling, which has been used in other places around the Great Lakes.